-Installing a flow-through mercury cell on a Mark 7 burner
+Installing a Flow-through Mercury Cell on a Mark 7 Burner

-To install a flow-through mercury cell (for mercury analysis) in a Mark 7, use the following procedure:
+To install a flow-through mercury cell (for mercury analysis) in a Mark 7 burner:

-- 1. Open the spring clips and place the cell into position. - 2.
-Close the spring clips. - 3.
-Place the cell in its holder on top of the burner.
+- 1 Open the spring clips and place the cell into position. - 2 Close the spring clips. - 3 Place the cell in its holder on top of the burner.